How to win at poker 5 tips to improve your game quickly

 Despite being a game with a lot of luck involved, poker is similar to chess.
 Both games are quite easy to learn, but in order to become a winning poker or chess player, you have to put a lot of work into your game.
 That may sound discouraging at the start of your poker adventure, but there is also a silver lining: you do not have to be the best poker player out there, you just have to be better than your opponents.

-Despite the average poker player getting better over the years, people playing in low/mid stakes games (both live and online) make many mistakes that you can exploit to boost your win rate.
+Even though the average poker player getting better over the years, people playing in low/mid stakes games (both live and online) make many mistakes that you can exploit to boost your win rate.
 In this article, we will give you a few poker tips that will help you conquer nearby Texas Holdem games – especially live ones.

 Poker tip #1 – Quality over quantity